Feminist history: Understanding feminist history

 Feminist history combines the search for past female scholars with a modern feminist perspective on how history is affected by them.
 While many mistake it as women's history, feminist history does not solely focus on the retelling of history from a woman's perspective.
 Rather, it is interpreting history with a feminist frame of mind.
 It is also not to be confused with the history of feminism, which recounts the history of the feminist movements.
-Feminist historians, instead, include “cultural and social investigations” in the job description.
+Feminist historians, instead, include "cultural and social investigations" in the job description.
 Feminist history came into being as women began writing accounts of their own and other women's lives.
 A few of these, such as Susan B. Anthony and Audre Lorde, documented histories of their feminist movements.

 Feminist historians collect to analyze and analyze to connect.
-Rather than just recording women's history, they allow a connection to be made with “public history."
-However, problems remain in integrating this improved history into a curriculum appropriate for students.
+Rather than just recording women's history, they allow a connection to be made with "public history."
+However, problems remain in integrating this history into a curriculum appropriate for students.
 Finally, feminist historians must now be able to understand the digital humanities involved in creating an online database of their primary sources as well as published works done by notable feminist historians.
 Feminist digital humanists work with feminist historians to reveal an online integration of the two histories.
-Harvard's Women’s Studies Database contain sources, like the Gerritsen Collection, that allow scholarly papers by feminists to be written and publicly convey the fact that there is more than one history and the progress made in combining them.
+Harvard's Women's Studies Database contain sources, like the Gerritsen Collection, that allow scholarly papers by feminists to be written and publicly convey the fact that there is more than one history and the progress made in combining them.